How Sustainable is Your Circular Economy?

 • Return to Warehouse Lead Time: 2 days

 In short, that means your stores are replenished every two days by the Central Warehouse.
-When an item is returned after the rental period, it takes two days to ship it back to the warehouse.
+When an item is returned after the rental period, shipping it back to the warehouse takes two days.

 Circular Process — (Image by Author)

 Another day is needed to inspect and clean.
-And finally, it will be delivered back to a store after 2 additional days.
+And finally, it will be delivered back to a store after twoshipping it back to the warehouse takes two days additional days.

 Inventory Management x Rental Model